rahmansyahfaris/infant-smart-care/readme.txt

+The Back End Code of Infant Smart Care

 restart the server each time dotenv (.env) changes, the server won't restart automatically if you only save .env

 When requesting, don't forget to use headers if needed: